eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 |                                | submodelDescriptors[2].id                                       |

 > [!CAUTION]
 > Please make sure that you substitute all the placeholders with their values from the above table

+> Please only use your assigned UUID from [here](./resources/test-data/carParts.json) that matches the UUID on the given paper

 4 - Save your modified digital twin in json format.